skx/kpie/README.md

 KPie
 ----

-A simple window manipulation tool, modeled after devil's pie.
+KPie is a simple window manipulation tool, modeled after devil's pie, with a Lua-based configuration file.

-The configuration is dynamic and built around lua.
+Usage is:

+     kpie [options] [lua-config-file.lua]

+Options are currently limited to:

+    --debug    - Show debugging information.
+    --single   - Process each window once, then exit.
+    --version  - Show the version number.

 Overview